Wallsified/Spacedust/.github/README.md

 - If you want to change the programs, check the apps.lua file!
 - There's a couple of easter eggs and silly things on what I like.
 Gotta catch 'em all!
 - My neofetch file has some extra variables for my hardware, just for looks mainly, but be sure to edit them so they apply to yours
-- The powermenu works (for now) better when pressing the keys rather than clicking the buttons.
+- The powermenu works better when pressing the keys rather than clicking the buttons.
 For this use them as follow:

   | Key         | Does     |
   | ----------- | -------- |